Chevrolet Silverado: Special Edition

-To commemorate the 100th anniversary of the first Chevrolet truck, GM introduced special-edition models of the Chevrolet Silverado and the smaller Chevrolet Colorado.
+To commemorate the 100th anniversary of the first Chevrolet truck, GM introduced special edition models of the Chevrolet Silverado and the smaller Chevrolet Colorado.

 Chevrolet

 Chevrolet introduced the Centennial Edition Chevrolet Silverado for 2018.
-Only available in a Crew Cab Short Box configuration with the LTZ Z71 trim, the Centennial Edition added a model-exclusive Centennial Blue Metallic color option, 22" painted-aluminum wheels with chrome inserts, and special "100 Years" Chevrolet Bowtie emblems.
+Only available in a Crew Cab Short Box configuration with the LTZ Z71 trim, the Centennial Edition added a model-exclusive Centennial Blue Metallic color option, 22-inch painted aluminum wheels with chrome inserts, and special "100 Years" Chevrolet Bowtie emblems.
 In addition to the Centennial Edition, the remaining Silverado Special Editions were virtually unchanged from the previous model year.